mdc-17/proyecto_2/README.md

 ### ROUTES ###

-GET /auth/login
+# GET /auth/login #
 	If it's OK we will render /auth/login
 	If it's not OK we will show errors.

-POST /auth/login
+# POST /auth/login #
 	We will send on the body:
-    - username
-    - password
+   	 	Username
+  	 	Password
 	If the user's login it's OK redirect to /home.
 	If the user's login it's not OK we will show errors.

-GET /auth/signup
+# GET /auth/signup #
 	If it's OK we will render /auth/signup
 	If it's not OK we will show errors.

-POST /auth/signup
+# POST /auth/signup #
 	We will send on the body:
-    - username
-    - email
-    - password
-    - location
+    		Username
+		 Email
+		Password
+    		Location
 	If the user's signup it's OK redirect to /auth/login.
 	If the user's signup it's not OK we will render /auth/signup with errors.

-GET /auth/logout
+# GET /auth/logout #
 	If there isn't an active session, redirect to /auth/login.
 	If there is an active session, we destroy the session an redirect to /auth/login.

-GET /publish
+# GET /publish #
 	If it's OK we will render /publish
 	If it's not OK we will show errors.

-### He llegado hasta aquí Miguel ###
-POST /publish
-	Si todo esta bien redirige a /publish con un body:
-Población
-Localización
-Calle
-Imágenes
-Servicios ofrecidos

-	Si todo sale mal, renderiza /publish con los errores.

-GET /housing
-	Renderizar  la ruta de /housing con la info de los alojamientos

-GET /bookings
-	Renderizar la ruta de /booking con la info de los alojamientos

 ### Models ###